ashwinstr/OUB-remix/updatebot/windows-README.md

 ```bash
 & YOUR-PATH\github\updatebot\w-script.ps1
 ```
+'YOUR-PATH' is the remaining directory where the script is saved.

 #### 5. Choose OUB or OUB-remix whether you use either of them or not because you'll be asked which other repo you use afterwards.
 #### 6. Enter your github username.